Am0031/javascript-algorithms/src/roman/README.md

 ## Details

 We will be writing code in the body of the `roman` function to achieve the following: read the roman number and return the corresponding integer.
+We will assume that the numbers we work with are always less than 4000.

 See the following array for an example: